ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 ```
 This is an untitled chart with no subtitle or caption.
 It has x-axis 'carat' with labels 0, 1, 2, 3, 4 and 5.
-It has y-axis 'count' with labels 0, 5000, 10000 and 15000.
+It has y-axis '' with labels 0, 5000, 10000 and 15000.
 There is a legend indicating that fill is used to represent color, with 7 levels:
-D represented by fill strong reddish orange,
+D represented by fill very deep purple,
-E represented by fill strong yellow,
+E represented by fill vivid purplish blue,
-F represented by fill vivid yellowish green,
+F represented by fill moderate blue,
-G represented by fill brilliant green,
+G represented by fill vivid bluish green,
-H represented by fill brilliant blue,
+H represented by fill brilliant green,
-I represented by fill vivid violet and
+I represented by fill vivid yellow green and
-J represented by fill deep purplish pink.
+J represented by fill vivid greenish yellow.
 The chart is a bar chart containing 210 vertical bars.
 ```

-### bar charts for categorical variables
+### Bar charts for categorical variables